AusDTO/gov-au-content-guide/_entries/2016-05-04-numbered-lists.md

 published: true
 ---

-Use bullet points instead of numbered lists.
+Use bullet point lists instead of numbered lists.